monash-emu/summer/README.md

 **[Documentation here](http://summerepi.com/)**

-# Installation and Quickstart
+## Installation and Quickstart

 This project is tested with Python 3.6.
-Install the "summerepi" package from PyPI
+Install the `summerepi` package from PyPI

 ```bash
 pip install summerepi